 Auto Insurance Supplements–What are they?
 In short, sometimes an insurance adjuster can miss some damage or leaves some necessary items off of his or her original estimate.
 When this happens, body shops write supplements to complete or finish the job on the vehicle.

 So, let’s say your car gets hailed on.
 The first thing you would do is contact your insurance claims office.
-Typically then they will ask you to run through their catastrophe tent where they’ll take a look at the damage and write an estimate.
+Typically they would ask you to run through their catastrophe tent where they would take a look at the damage and write an estimate.